The Real Adventures of Jonny Quest: Marketing

 Turner launched a massive marketing campaign to promote Real Adventures, intending to reach 80% of American children aged six to eleven.
-Each Turner network spent $5 to $7 million for a total $20 million invested in promotion; the company contracted 33 licensees.
+Each Turner network spent $5 to $7 million for a total of $20 million invested in promotion; the company contracted 33 licensees.
 Other reports pegged the budget at $40 million, and Marketing Week estimated that the series launched with $300 million of merchandising support.
 The Wall Street Journal called Quest a "property to watch" in 1995; People and Good Housekeeping considered it a surefire blockbuster.
 Turner provided digital and bound style guides featuring collections of Quest artwork, coloring instructions, and product ideas.
 Produced for $100,000 and believed to be the first of its kind, the digital style guide included fonts, logos, character art, merchandising mock-ups, voice clips, and other interactive content.
 Hanna-Barbera launched Questworld.com as the show's internet hub, presenting it as if written by members of the Quest team.
 Complementing the show's educational, real-world premise, the site hosted links to academic, archaeological, and exploratory websites.
 Turner announced 32 licensees as of summer 1996.

 Turner marketed Real Adventures through a substantial diversity of products, considering its Quest campaign a role model for future shows.
 Galoob acquired figurine licensing rights in 1995 and created a product line of vehicles, figures, and Micro Machines for fall 1996 release.
-Turner felt that Galoob's commitment legitimized the Quest marketing plan, and next secured partnership with Pizza Hut and food retailers.
+Turner felt that Galoob's commitment legitimized the Quest marketing plan and next secured partnerships with Pizza Hut and food retailers.
 Pillsbury included $3 mail-in rebates for future Quest videos, display contests, and instant coupon offers on over 20 million packages.
 Campbell Soup Company released six holographic miniature posters on the same number of SpaghettiOs cans; the posters were awarded in Converting in 1997.
 General Mills outfitted boxes of Honey Nut Cheerios and Cinnamon Toast Crunch with offers for T-shirts and other items.
-Over five thousand Pizza Hut restaurants held a two-month-long give-away of figurines with meals during the show's launch.
-Galoob failed to build popularity for its toys outside the United States, and discontinued the line in 1997.
+Over five thousand Pizza Hut restaurants held a two-month-long giveaway of figurines with meals during the show's launch.
+Galoob failed to build popularity for its toys outside the United States and discontinued the line in 1997.